OlivierCodol/MotorNet/README.md

 different potential effectors and how to control them.
 The moment arm are calculated online according to the geometry of the skeleton and the (user-defined) paths of the muscles.
 - User-friendly API, to allow for easier familiarization and intuitive usage.
 We want to enable a focus on ideas, not implementation.
-Currently, we focus on subclassing to allow users to implement their custom task designs, custom plants, and custom controller networks.
+The toolbox focuses on subclassing to allow users to implement their custom task designs, custom plants, and custom controller networks.

 ## State of the project